BrennanB/quartz/content/Blog/2023/10-October/28th October 2023 (Saturday).md

 looking at maybe running friday long and doing a [[parent]] dinner that day, and have it BYO food on weekends (T and Q could cover most, starting at 3:30ish)

-do we want CAD [[meetings]] to be online focused? some people can only CAD at home - maybe hybrid?
+do we want CAD [[Meetings]] to be online focused? some people can only CAD at home - maybe hybrid?
 - B +E more comfortable teaching people who are less familiar with [[Solidworks]] in person, but experienced designers/those who need to can stay home and work on personal PC
 - brennan can join in
 - move to [[Slack]] huddles for this purpose